Honey, I shrunk the hypothesis space (through logical preprocessing): Problem Setting

 We generalise the sub-rule relation to a \emph{sub-hypothesis} relation.
 Unlike the sub-rule relation, the sub-hypothesis relation is not a restriction of $\theta$-subsumption: \begin{definition}[\textbf{Sub-hypothesis}] Let $h_1$ and $h_2$ be hypotheses and for all $r_1\in h_1$ there exists $r_2\in h_2$ such that $r_1\subseteq r_2$.
 Then $h_1$ is a \emph{sub-hypothesis} of $h_2$, denoted $h_1\subseteq h_2$. \end{definition}

 The sub-hypothesis relation captures a particular type of hypothesis we refer to as \emph{basic}.
-These are hypotheses for which specific rules do not occur as part of a recursive predicate definition: \begin{definition}[\textbf{Basic rule}] Let $h$ be a hypothesis, $r_1$ be a rule in $h$, and for all $r_2$ in $h$, the head symbol of $r_1$ does not occur in a body literal of $r_2$.
+These are hypotheses for which specific rules do not occur as part of a recursive predicate definition: \begin{definition}[\textbf{Basic rule}] Let $h$ be a hypothesis, $r_1$ be a rule in $h$, and for all $r_2$ in $h$, the predicate symbol of $head(r_1)$ does not occur in a literal in $body(r_2)$.
 Then $r_1$ is \emph{basic} in $h$. \end{definition}

 As we show below, under certain conditions we can prune hypotheses with respect to their basic rules.